nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-- `copy 2` will show this when your clipboard is accessible.
+- `copy 2` <br>
+If your clipboard is accessible, a success message will be displayed.

     ![result for 'copy 2'](images/copy2Result.png)